EunjiPaek/DataPortfolio/README.md

 # DataPortfolio

-All of my projects for analysis
+## **Welcome to my project portfolio!**

+This respository will include all of my SQL Projects using SQL Server Management Studio.
+Ranging from many different topics for most industries.